Reichstag (Nazi Germany): Background

 The former practice became more and more common after 1930.
-Due to the Reichstag's complex system of proportional representation, it was extremely difficult for a government to have a stable majority.
+Due to the proportional representation voting system, it was extremely difficult for a government to have a stable majority.
 Frequently, when a Chancellor was voted out of office, his successor could not be assured of a majority.
-As a result, Chancellors were forced to use Article 48 simply to conduct the ordinary business of government.
+As a result, Chancellors often tried to use Article 48 simply to conduct government business.

 Following the Reichstag fire on 27 February 1933, Hitler persuaded President Paul von Hindenburg to issue the Decree for the Protection of People and State, which suspended most of the civil rights enshrined in the constitution.
 When elections in March did not yield a Nazi majority, Hitler had to rely on his coalition partner, the German National People's Party (DNVP), to command a majority in the Reichstag.

 At the new Reichstag's first session, Hitler introduced the Enabling Act of 1933, which allowed the government to enact laws on its own authority for a four-year period.
 With certain exceptions (which were in practice disregarded), those laws could deviate from articles in the constitution.
 Though formally only the Government as a whole could enact laws, Hitler in effect exercised that right by himself.

 The Nazis used the provisions of the Reichstag Fire Decree to arrest all deputies from the Communist Party of Germany (KPD) and detain several deputies from the Social Democratic Party (SPD).
 Several other SPD deputies saw the writing on the wall and fled into exile.
 Ultimately, the Enabling Act passed by a margin of 444–94, with only the SPD voting against it.
 However, the session took place in such an intimidating atmosphere that even if all 81 KPD deputies and 120 SPD deputies had been present, the Enabling Act would have still passed by more than the two-thirds majority required.